Gremolata

 What Is Gremolata?

-Gremolata is an Italian condiment that simply consists of finely chopped garlic, lemon, parsley.
-It’s bright and citrusy and can be used as a garnish for vegetable, pasta, and meat dishes.
+Gremolata is an Italian condiment that simply consists of finely grated garlic, lemon zest, and fresh parsley.
+It’s bright, citrusy, and can be used as a garnish for grilled or roasted vegetables, pastas, and meat dishes.

 Ways to Use Gremolata